aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Troubleshooting.md

 make clean
 ```

-If this does not solve the issue, you can try one of the following commands, depending on your environment:
+Next, run one of the following commands depending on your environment:

 ```bash
 make        # For production environments